 ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

-Some days I sit down and instantly think:
+Some days I sit down and think:

-That’s the part most productivity advice skips:
+That’s the part most productivity advice skips.

 Not productive.